Regulation in Progress

 As a guest in the house, and in this room against her hosts' request, she glanced down at her ivory linen sarong, still speckled with beach sand, and her dusty flip-flops.
 She couldn't risk marring that beautiful leather upholstery with even a grain of sand.
 Best to err on the side of caution, she thought, an instinct that was slightly out of character for her.

 With a mixture of mischief and madness, she stepped forward and leaned into the padded incline.
 The angle was surprisingly comfortable.
 Moulded, and seeming to hug her thigh muscles as she eased herself onto it.
+The top of the machine curved with her hips so that she bridged over the unusual contraption.

-The top of the machine curved with her hips so that she bridged over the absurd contraption.
 She was a modern girl, and had never been spanked in her life before.
-In a fleeting daydream, she wondered if this was what it felt like — to be told off, and guided gently over someone’s lap.
-A shiver of anticipation tickled her spine — or maybe that was the effect of the cool leather against her midriff.
+In a fleeting daydream, she wondered if this was what it felt like — to be told off, and guided over someone’s lap.
+A shiver of anticipation tickled her spine, or maybe that was the effect of the cool leather against her bare midriff.

 At least now she had a much better view of the LED display.

 “06?
 Check,” she said.
 “Intensity lever?
 Midpoint.
 I guess that’s normal.
-They say curiosity killed the cat — but let’s hope this Kat has nine lives.
+They say curiosity killed the cat, but let’s hope this Kat has nine lives.
 Or at least... more than six.”

-With a final check to ensure the coast was clear — and just a flicker of apprehension at how far away that STOP button really was — her finger reached for the BEGIN button and—click.
+With a final check to ensure the coast was clear — and just a flicker of apprehension at how far away that STOP button really was — her finger reached for the BEGIN button and... click.

 “Position confirmed.
 Please remain still while the body-support stabilisers engage.”

-Two padded arms slid smoothly from the lower frame and, with gentle authority, secured her thighs.
-A third arm rose upwards from beside her right hip and locked itself down with a crisp click, reassuringly hugging the small of her back.
-She tried to shift — but found that she couldn’t.
+Two padded arms slid smoothly from the lower frame and curled around her bare thighs with absolute authority.
+A third arm rose upwards from beside her right hip and locked itself down with a snappy mechanical click, hugging the small of her back.

-“Uh—okay,” she said aloud.
+“Uh— okay,” she said aloud.
 “That’s... cosy.
 No take-backs then.”

 The machine came to life with a gently throbbing hum of residual energy, buzzing with a barely perceptible vibration that penetrated up through the luxurious padding.
 It spoke of a quiet, understated power and authority.
 Kat's unease grew... just a little.